evoisec/quant-model/README.md

 https://cran.r-project.org/web/packages/jsonlite/index.html

-the httr and jsonlite code can be encapsulated in a DSL interface/facade like the design of e.g.:
+the httr and jsonlite client code can be further encapsulated in a DSL interface/facade like the design of e.g.:

 https://github.com/rest-client/rest-client